Trees and woodlands enhance the environment and make a valuable contribution to the character of an area. They do this in a number of ways:

 Local planning Authorities are required to maintain a register of applications received, including the LPA’s decision, and to make this register available to the public.

-To view applications to carry out works to protected trees please see the “Register of Applications”.
+To view applications to carry out works to protected trees please go to our Planning portal.

 Existing trees of good quality and value can greatly enhance new development, such as providing an immediate appearance of maturity.

 Retention of trees with amenity value is a desirable goal in urban development, as it has potential to increase returns for developers, improve the aesthetic environment of people living and working nearby and to reduce the impact of development on the local community, the wider public.

 Communities and Local Government guidance for the validation of planning applications identifies the need for pre-application discussions.
 North East Lincolnshire Local Planning Authority encourages facilitating the availability of pre-application advice.
 Pre-application discussions are widely recognised as enhancing the speed and quality of the planning system.